 Federal Revenues.
 The federal government provides funding for several District programs, including special education programs.
-Federal revenues, most of which are restricted, comprised approximately [\\\]% (or approximately \$[\\\] million) of the District's general fund revenues for fiscal year 2019-20 (unaudited), and comprise approximately 1.89% (or approximately \$6.38 million) of the District's general fund budgeted revenues for fiscal year 2020-21.
+Federal revenues, most of which are restricted, comprise approximately 4.21% (or approximately \$15.73 million) of the District's general fund revenues for fiscal year 2020-21 (unaudited), and approximately 1.88% (or approximately \$6.85 million) of the District's general fund budgeted revenues for fiscal year 2021-22.

 Other State Revenues.
 In addition to State apportionments for Proposition 98 funding through the Local Control Funding Formula, the District receives other State revenues, consisting primarily of restricted revenues designed to implement State mandated programs.
 Beginning in fiscal year 2013-14, categorical spending restrictions associated with a majority of State mandated programs were eliminated, and funding for these programs was folded into LCFF.
 Categorical funding for certain programs was excluded from LCFF, and school districts will continue to receive restricted State revenues to fund these programs.
-Other State revenues for fiscal year 2019-20 (unaudited), and comprise approximately 14.14% (or approximately \$47.73 million) of the District's general fund budgeted revenues for fiscal year 2020-21.
+Other State revenues for fiscal year 2020-21 (unaudited), and approximately \$61.71 million) of the District's general budgeted revenues for fiscal year 2020-22.

 A portion of such other State revenues are amounts the District expects to receive from State lottery funds, a portion of which may not be used for non-instructional purposes, such as the acquisition of real property, the construction of facilities, or the financing of research.
 School districts receive lottery funds proportional to their total A.D.A.
-The District received approximately $[]$ million in State lottery revenue for fiscal year 2019-20 (unaudited), and has budgeted to receive approximately \$6.63 million from State lottery revenue in fiscal year 2020-21.
+The District's State lottery revenue was approximately \$7.67 million for fiscal year 2020-21 (unaudited) and is budgeted at approximately \$6.43 million for fiscal year 2021-22.

 Other Local Revenues.
 In addition to ad valorem property taxes, the District receives additional local revenues from sources, such as interest income, leases and rentals, educational foundations, donations and sales of property.
-Other local revenues comprised approximately [\\]% (or approximately \$[\\] million) of the District's general fund revenues for fiscal year 2019-20 (unaudited), and comprise approximately 9.18% (or approximately \$31.01 million) of the District's general fund revenues for fiscal year 2020-21.
+Other local revenues comprised approximately 5.72% (or approximately \$21.35 million) of the District's general fund revenues for fiscal year 2020-21 (unaudited) and comprise approximately 6.64% (or approximately \$24.25 million) of the District's general fund budgeted revenues for fiscal year 2021-22.

 Parcel Tax.
 In May 2015 at an all-mailed ballot election held in the District, over two-thirds of those voting approved a qualified special tax (usually referred to as a "parcel tax") of not more than \$144 per parcel per year for nine years beginning on July 1, 2016 and ending on June 30, 2025.
 An exemption is provided to parcels owned and occupied by taxpayers aged 65 and older, upon proper application.
 The 2015 tax measure extended a measure approved in 2009 at \$144 per parcel per year that was set to expire on June 30, 2016.
-[In fiscal year 2019-20 (unaudited), the District received approximately \$[\\\] million in parcel tax revenues (approximately [\\\]% of total general fund revenue).
-Revenues from the tax in 2020-21 are budgeted to be at \$6.87 million (approximately 2.03% of projected total general fund revenue).
-These may be used to remedy cuts in State funding, retain teachers, maintain math, science, literacy and other academic programs, and to purchase instructional equipment, materials and supplies.
-In fiscal years 2016-17 and 2017-18, the District applied such funds to teacher salaries and benefits.]
+In fiscal year 2020-21 (unaudited), the District received approximately \$6.87 million in parcel tax revenues (approximately 1.84% of total general fund revenue).
+Revenues from the tax in 2021-22 are budgeted to be approximately \$6.75 million (approximately 1.85% of projected total general fund revenue).
+These may be used to retain and develop teachers, and to maintain math, science, literacy and other academic programs.
+In fiscal years 2016-17 through 2020-21, the District applied such funds to teacher salaries and benefits.